ShruthiK2109/ASIC-Design-and-Verification-of-SPI-Communication-Protocol-using-Verilog/README.md

 # ASIC-Design-and-Verification-of-SPI-Communication-Protocol-using-Verilog

-This Verilog module implements a basic SPI (Serial Peripheral Interface) master controller, designed to transmit a sequence of 32 bits over the MOSI (Master Out Slave In) line to an SPI-compatible slave device.
+This design implements a basic SPI (Serial Peripheral Interface) master controller, designed to transmit a sequence of 32 bits over the MOSI (Master Out Slave In) line to an SPI-compatible slave device.
 The design is governed by a finite state machine (FSM) comprising four states: IDLE, START, TRANSFER, and STOP.

 In the IDLE state, the module waits for the enable signal to become active.
 Upon activation, it concatenates the 24-bit address and the 8-bit commands into a 32-bit shift_reg, initializing the system for transmission.
 The transition to the START state represents the logical assertion of a start condition for SPI communication.